 In 9th and 10th grade, students and families are introduced to our college and career counseling program through a series of events and programs where they learn more about high school, the importance of enrichment activities, the college application process and timeline, and engage in career exploration.
 Beginning in the spring of their 9th grade year, students also take part in our twice annual Out to College Day trips.
 Out To College Day is a full day experience that occurs once in the fall and once in the spring where students have the opportunity to visit multiple colleges in the greater New England area.
 During these visits they take campus tours, meet with admission counselors, and spend time on campus.
 This year, we added a College and Career Exploration Day in the fall for all high school students and will continue this programming to give students additional opportunities to learn more about different colleges and career paths.

-We are committed to staying in touch with our graduates and providing them with continued support, encouragement, and resources as they matriculate to and persist through college.
-Our Alumni Coordinator remains in regular contact with students after graduation and we invite CCSC alumni to school and community events.
+We are committed to staying in touch with our graduates and providing them with continued support, encouragement, and resources as they matriculate to and persist through college and begin their professional careers.
+We work to remain in regular contact with students after graduation and we invite CCSC alumni to school and community events.

-To learn more about CCSC college seminars or to request more information, please email CCSeminar@ccscambridge.org
+To learn more about CCSC college and career seminars or to request more information, please email CCSeminar@ccscambridge.org

 For Students and Families